mar10/nutree/docs/sphinx/take_the_tour.md

 ## Type Hints

-Nutree comes fully typed (validated with [ty](https://docs.astral.sh/ty/)).
+Nutree comes fully typed (passing [pyright](https://microsoft.github.io/pyright/#/) standard checks).
 This improves type-safety and auto-complete features inside IDEs.

 Assuming we have a hierrchy of objects: